elihoole/elihoole.github.io/_posts/2025-02-16-subverting-ramachandra-myths-ii.md

 > If you exercised logic, you would realise that Avnery himself is a counterpoint to the broad and sweeping generalizations of the quotation."

+Some readers might find my assertion that Ramachandra is a Jew hater unwarranted.
+Let me elaborate.
+The essence of Ramachandra's Jew hate lies in his insistence that Israel as a nation and Israelis as a people are uniquely evil.
+For instance, in his suggestively titled blogpost "[Israel: A Unique State](https://vinothramachandra.wordpress.com/2021/05/23/israel-a-unique-state/)", Ramachandra makes the following claims.

+The Avenry quote that I reference is the following:

+> “I will tell you something about the Holocaust.
+It would be nice to believe that people who have undergone suffering have been purified by suffering.
+But it’s the opposite, it makes them worse.
+It corrupts.
+There is something in suffering that creates a kind of egoism.
+Herzog [the Israeli president at the time] was speaking at the site of the concentration camp at Bergen-Belsen but he spoke only about the Jews.
+How could he not mention that others – many others – had suffered there?
+Sick people, when they are in pain, cannot speak about anyone but themselves.
+And when such monstrous things have happened to your people, you feel nothing can be compared to it.
+You get a moral ‘power of attorney’, a permit to do anything you want – because nothing can compare to what has happened to us.
+This is a moral immunity which is very clearly felt in Israel.
+Everyone is convinced that the IDF is more humane than any other army.
+‘Purity of arms’ was the slogan of the Haganah army in ’48.
+But it never was true at all.”